 Hannah Hagemann is a 2019 NPR Kroc Fellow.
-She currently produces and reports for NPR's Weekend Edition.
-Until December 2019, she reported for the National Desk at NPR.
+She currently reports for NPR's News Desk.
+Previously she reported for NPR's National Desk and Weekend Edition.

 Hagemann comes to NPR from the Bay Area, where she earned a master's in science journalism from UC Santa Cruz and reported for KQED Public Radio in San Francisco.
 In July, Hagemann was one of the first reporters on the ground covering the mass shooting in Gilroy, California.